casc3798/express-ts-api/README.md

 ## Migrations

-Note: You must having your containers running
+Note: You must have your containers running

 In order to create a new migration run the following command: